ericwbailey/ericwbailey.website/source/published/consent-llm-scrapers-and-poisoning-the-well.md

 I’m not sure if this will be effective, either immediately or in the long term.

 I’m aware that LLM output on a whole is [munged, probabalistic slop](https://simonwillison.net/2024/May/8/slop/) and not verbatim regurgitation.
-Chances are also good there are, or will be safeguards put in place to prevent exactly this kind of thing, thus revisiting the cat-and-mouse problem.
+Chances are also good there are, or will be safeguards put in place to prevent exactly this kind of thing—thus revisiting the cat-and-mouse problem.

 I also know this action is a drop in the bucket.
 But, it’s still something I want to try.